 What are the Different types of spinal Decompression (traction) therapy available at Omni Physical Therapy?

-Your therapist may use a variety of lumbar traction approaches (or spinal decompression approaches) based on various factors.
-The commonly employed tractions in Omni PT services are;
+Your physical therapist may use a variety of lumbar traction approaches (or spinal decompression approaches) based on various factors.
+The commonly employed traction treatments at in Omni PT services are;